x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 - From the EAC, verify that the new mail flow rule you created is listed in the **Rules** list.

-- From the Exchange Management Shell, verify that you created the new mail flow rule successfully by running the following command (the example below verifies the rule created in the Exchange Management Shell example above):
+- From Exchange Online PowerShell, verify that you created the new mail flow rule successfully by running the following command (the example below verifies the rule created in Exchange Online PowerShell example above):

   ```
   Get-TransportRule "Mark messages from the Internet to Sales DG"